mech/Learning-Notes/DevOps/Kafka.md

 * Allow consumer to maintain isolation and autonomy
 * Allow consumer to read message at their own pace
 * Retention period is 168 hours or 7 days and is configurable
+* A given topic will have the same offset ID across their partitions?

 ## Log Compaction